anjanphys/anjanphys.github.io/_pages/about.md

   - /about.html
 ---

-Since August 2022, I am a Ph.D. student at the Department of Physics, Indian Institute of Technology, Kharagpur, India.
+Since July 2022, I have been a PhD student at the Department of Physics, Indian Institute of Technology, Kharagpur, India.
 I work under the supervision of [Prof. Sayan Kar](https://inspirehep.net/authors/1003662?ui-citation-summary=true).

-The focus of my current research is in the field of Gravity, where one searches for systems such as regular black holes, wormholes, and other singularity-free solutions via solving Einstein's field equation with some exotic or regular matter sources and studies of their different observable properties.
+My research focuses on strong-field gravity and the observable signatures of compact objects.
+I study black holes and wormholes beyond the Schwarzschild and Kerr spacetimes, with particular emphasis on regular black holes constructed using nonlinear electrodynamics and effective matter models.
+I have analysed their geometric properties and electromagnetic observables, including black hole shadow characteristics and comparisons with Event Horizon Telescope observations.

+More recently, my work has shifted toward gravitational-wave modelling of extreme mass-ratio inspiral systems, with a strong emphasis on self-force effects in orbital evolution and waveform generation, relevant for future space-based detectors such as LISA.

-During my masters, I worked on black hole shadows of static, spherically symmetric and stationary, axisymmetric metrics, which are solutions in some alternative theories of gravity.
+During my master’s studies, I worked on black hole shadows in static, spherically symmetric and stationary, axisymmetric spacetimes arising in alternative theories of gravity.

-I care about promoting open, collaborative, and reproducible science.
-In my free time, you will find me reading story books or playing a videogame.
+I value open, collaborative, and reproducible research practices.
+Outside of research, I enjoy reading fiction, gardening, and playing video games.

 <div style="display: inline-block; vertical-align: top;">
     <h3 style="font-size: 23px;">Research Interest</h3>